vivek-tankaria/basassignment/README.md

 4. To check the artisan CLI command created to generate the payment report execute  `php artisan list | grep 'getpaymentdates'` command in Terminal.

-5. To generate the report execute `php artisan command:getpaymentdates {FILENAME.csv}`
+5. To generate the report execute `php artisan command:getpaymentdates`